BasharDlaleh/Orders/README.md

 2. after you open the browser login with the default admin (email : admin@gmail.com , password : password ) or hit the Register link and add a new user

-3. you can check all orders postman file in docs/All_Orders.json

-4. you can check ERD diagram in docs/ERD.PNG
+3. you can check ERD diagram in docs/ERD.PNG

-5. you can check UML diagram in "http://localhost:8000/uml"
+4. you can check UML diagram in "http://localhost:8000/uml"

-6. the project was built as a SPA using Laravel, Vue and Bootstrap frameworks.
+5. the project was built as a SPA using Laravel, Vue and Bootstrap frameworks.

-7. I have set an API authentication mechanism using tokens .
+6. I have set an API authentication mechanism using tokens .